Vladislav-GitHub/Wage-Forecasting/README.md

 ## Demonstration on youtube
-For the CS50P final project you have to make a video showning your project, [My Final Project presentation](https://youtu.be/khIbGArf-4g)
+For the CS50P final project you have to make a video showing my project, [My Final Project presentation](https://youtu.be/khIbGArf-4g)

 ## Documentation